 We all know the Glasgow weather isn’t great at the best of times but that’s not going to stop us from leaving the house.
 We may be made of strong stuff round here but we ideally don’t want the weather to cause a literal dampener on our alfresco dining experiences, and luckily these bars and restaurants are here to save the day.
-With some strong weather brewing (if it hasn’t already arrived) here’s our pick of the best covered outdoor terraces to enjoy before we can retreat indoors.
+With some strong weather brewing (if it hasn’t already arrived) here’s our pick of the best covered outdoor terraces to enjoy.

 Barras Art and Design, 54 Calton Entry, G40 2SB